England Ireland Find Havens

 Why visit here?

-Fareham, originally known as Ferneham, derives its name from the conjunction of the words fearn and hám meaning 'homestead where ferns grow'.
-Places with ‘ham’ or ‘ing’ endings, such as Fareham, indicate they were Saxon settlements and it is likely that the majority of the present day market town dates back to Saxon period.
+Fareham, known initially as Ferneham, derives its name from the conjunction of the words 'fearn' and 'hám' meaning 'homestead where ferns grow'.
+Places with 'ham' or 'ing' endings, such as Fareham, indicate they were Saxon settlements, and likely, the majority of the present-day market town dates back to the Saxon period.

 Image: Michael Harpur